Contact information update – March 2022:

-The GDipICL is a competitive, high-demand program, and we receive far more applications than there are available spaces.
+The GDipICL is a competitive, high-demand program.
 This means that you are not guaranteed an offer of admission even if you meet the minimum requirements.
-Preference is given to students with the best qualifications
+Preference is given to students with the best qualifications.

 To ensure your application is considered for admission, we strongly encourage you to review the following webpage for all admission requirements.